 Features: The disadvantage is that the dark current is large, and the junction capacity is low, so a fast response can be obtained.

-Uses high-speed light detection, optical communication, optical fiber, remote control, phototransistor, writing pen, fax.
+Uses high-speed light detection, optical communication, optical fiber, remote control, phototransistor, writing pen, and fax.

 Emission key photodiode